-1. A mercenary shall not have the right to be a combatant or a prisoner of war.

-2. A mercenary is any person who:

-(a) Is specially recruited locally or abroad in order to fight in an armed conflict;

-(b) Does, in fact, take a direct part in the hostilities;

-(c) Is motivated to take part in the hostilities essentially by the desire for private gain and, in fact, is promised, by or on behalf of a Party to the conflict, material compensation substantially in excess of that promised or paid to combatants of similar ranks and functions in the armed forces of that Party;

-(d) Is neither a national of a Party to the conflict nor a resident of territory controlled by a Party to the conflict;

-(e) Is not a member of the armed forces of a Party to the conflict; and

-(f) Has not been sent by a State which is not a Party to the conflict on official duty as a member of its armed forces.
+- 1. A mercenary shall not have the right to be a combatant or a prisoner of war. - 2.
+A mercenary is any person who: - (a) is specially recruited locally or abroad in order to fight in an armed conflict; - (b) does, in fact, take a direct part in the hostilities; - (c) is motivated to take part in the hostilities essentially by the desire for private gain and, in fact, is promised, by or on behalf of a Party to the conflict, material compensation substantially in excess of that promised or paid to combatants of similar ranks and functions in the armed forces of that Party; - (d) is neither a national of a Party to the conflict nor a resident of territory controlled by a Party to the conflict; - (e) is not a member of the armed forces of a Party to the conflict; and - (f) has not been sent by a State which is not a Party to the conflict on official duty as a member of its armed forces.

-PART IV

-CIVILIAN POPULATION

-SECTION I.-GENERAL PROTECTION AGAINST EFFECTS OF HOSTILITIES CHAPTER 1.-BASIC RULE AND FIELD OF APPLICATION

-Article 48.-Basic rule
+Part IV.
+Civilian Population

+Section I. General Protection Against Effects of Hostilities

+Chapter I. Basic rule and field of application

+Art 48.
+Basic rule